AlcxMtr/GenAI-AWS-Webpage/README.md

-﻿# A react webpage using Tailwind CSS that mimics an AWS page
+﻿## A React, Tailwind CSS webpage
+- Making a copy of an AWS webpage about their generative AI features from scratch